yashrbhora/exploring-PINNs-for-diffeq/README.md

 ## Conclusion

 As shown above, the application of PINNs to disease spread using the SIR equations generates substantial improvements over basic neural network architectures.
 By informing the loss function with prior information about the system, the model is able to better generalize to the long-term behavior of the disease spread.
 The increased accuracy in modeling these equations can provide policymakers with valuable knowledge about the future state of the population.
 In the future, this work could be further progressed by applying PINNs to more complicated epidemiological equations such as the SEIR or SEIRS models.
+In addition, we might want to explore transfer-learning techniques with PINNs to related dynamical systems.

 ## References